 People usually discover numerous myths about real estate appraisals the hard way.
 As a buyer or seller, it is essential to have at least a general understanding of how appraisals work.

-Below I am going to summarize what you should know about home appraisals.
-These 17 appraisal questions should better help you know the process.
+Below, I summarize what you should know about home appraisals.
+These 17 appraisal questions should help you better understand the process.

 Understanding what an appraisal is and how it works is crucial to buyers and sellers.Click To Tweet